Where To Go Whale Watching in LA: Whale Cruises and Viewpoints for Landlubbers

 Daily, year round

-Newport Landing offers daily whale watching trips departing from Newport Beach throughout the year, providing close-up peeks at dolphins, sea lions, marine birds, sharks, and whales up to 80 feet in length.
+Newport Landing offers 3 different daily whale watching trips departing from Newport Beach throughout the year, providing close-up peeks at dolphins, sea lions, marine birds, sharks, and whales up to 80 feet in length.
+Prices start at $28 for kids and $38 for adults.
+Kids under 3 are $5, and this year there is a $5 supplement for the most popular times, due to the reduction in passengers per trip for COVID-19 safety compliance.

 Daily, year round